-Kroeung, the Cambodian curry paste, along with prahok (fermented fish paste), is one of the distinctive signature ingredients in the Khmer kitchen.
-Flavouring everything from soups to stir-fries, its characteristics are a source of immense pride for a good Cambodian cook.
+The Cambodian curry paste called kroeung, along with prahok (fermented fish paste), is one of the distinctive signature ingredients in the Khmer kitchen.
+Flavouring more than just curries, everything from soups to stir-fries, the characteristics of good kroeung are a source of immense pride for a good Cambodian cook.

-Yes and no. The base ingredients for the curry paste are common in Thai cooking — not surprisingly considering the shared history of the two countries — but it’s the use of turmeric in the standard base curry paste of Khmer cooking that sets it apart.
+The base ingredients for the Cambodian curry paste called kroeung are common in Thai cooking — not surprisingly considering the shared history of the two countries — but it’s the use of turmeric in the standard base curry paste of Khmer cooking that sets it apart.

 This goes some way in justifying the myth that Cambodian curries are lighter than their Thai counterparts.

 A Cambodian Saraman curry will be very spicy when made in a manner one would call authentic, but it still doesn’t have a chilli kick.
 It’s spicy in the way that an Indian curry is — also no surprise given the early history of Cambodia.

 Cambodia was greatly affected by the Indianisation of Southeast Asia, as a result of the spread of Hinduism and trade.
 India influenced the language, religion, politics, mythology, architecture, art, and culture, so it had to have impacted the cuisine, and remnants of that influence had to linger.

 A Cambodian red curry chicken dish will arrive a little milder than one in Thailand, but the base curry requires almost the same amount of chillies to be pounded in the mortar and pestle.
 In fact, it’s almost the same recipe, give or take a coriander root (in many Thai versions) and some fresh turmeric (a must in Cambodian versions).